filecoin-project/community/README.md

 Each repo should have its own contributing guide, called `CONTRIBUTING.md`.
 Here is an example [Contributing Guide for `venus`](https://github.com/filecoin-project/venus/blob/master/CONTRIBUTING.md).

-### Filecoin Shipyard

-[Filecoin Shipyard](https://github.com/filecoin-shipyard) is a home we created for projects built by the Filecoin community.
-We encourage you to take a look around to explore some early projects incubated by the Filecoin community!
-If you're building something new on top of Filecoin, feel free to request to to add your project to the Shipyard!

 ## Maintainers

-Maintainers are responsible for maintaining the content of this repo, reviewing the issues and pull requests and moderate the [discussion](https://github.com/filecoin-project/community/discussions).
+Maintainers are responsible for maintaining the content of this repo, create an issue and tag one of the maintainers if you have any questions.

 Current maintainers are:
 @jennijuju ([jennifer.wang@protocol.ai](jennifer.wang@protocol.ai))